julien-muke/AWS_HTTP_API/README.md

 ![Screenshot](/img/aws_archi.png)

-# 👉 Step 1: creating the http api in the api gateway
+## 👉 Step 1: Creating the HTTP API in the API Gateway

 Go to the console and navigate to api gateway, choose HTTP API then click build